Driving licence in Hong Kong: Probationary licence

-Light goods vehicles driver are exempt from this scheme and can apply for a full licence after passing the test if he/she is considered an "experienced driver", i.e. have already held the full private car driving licence for 3 years, or 2 years after converting from a probationary licence, immediately before the application.
+Light goods vehicles drivers are exempt from this scheme and can apply for a full licence after passing the test if he/she is considered an "experienced driver", i.e. have already held the full private car driving licence for 3 years, or 2 years after converting from a probationary licence, immediately before the application.

-A probationary licence is valid for 1 year when first applied, and can be renewed by half a year if the probationary period is not yet over for a certain class of vehicle.
+A probationary licence is valid for 1 year when first applied and can be renewed by half a year if the probationary period is not yet over for a certain class of vehicle.

 Full licence

-After finishing the probationary period, the driver may apply for a full licence, valid for 10 years unless approaching 70 years old in age.
+After finishing the probationary period, the driver may apply for a full licence, valid for 10 years unless approaching 60 years of age.
 For commercial vehicles, the driver may apply for a full licence after passing the test.